-Form Teachers record all sanctions on iSAMS, which ensures that the School maintains a register of all sanctions.
-Where the sanction imposed is exclusion, required removal or suspension, the School will place a written report on the investigation on the pupil's file.
-Details of the exclusion, required removal or suspension will be recorded on the pupil's file.
+Debits are recorded on iSAMS and more serious or persistent behaviour issues are recorded on CPOMS, which ensures that the School maintains a clear record of all sanctions.
+Where the sanction imposed is exclusion, required removal or suspension, the School will include a written report of the investigation on the pupil's CPOMS record.